nesanton/RatticWeb/README.md

 ### New Django!
 Tested with 1.8.17 and 1.10

 I'm not an expert in django let alone migrating from 1.6 to 1.8.
 It's very likely that I've done it in a very wrong way.
 Be my guest and point it out or, better, fix it.
 Some things definitely need extra care, e.g. tests.
-Plus, files are stored in the database using https://github.com/bfirsh/django-database-files which depends on South and is not mainteined for years.
+Plus, files are stored in the database using https://github.com/bfirsh/django-database-files which is not mainteined for years.
 Perhaps it makes sense migrating to something like http://django-db-file-storage.readthedocs.io/en/master/.

 ### Extra Fields